bcgov/migration_app/README.md

 The data used in the app comes from the BC Data Catalogue: https://catalogue.data.gov.bc.ca/dataset/inter-provincial-and-international-migration

-There are two stages, first scripts and data for preparing the map of Canada to be used in the app and second scripts and data for running the app.
+There are two stages in the app development.
+First scripts and data for preparing the map of Canada to be used in the app and second scripts and data for running the app.

 Preparing the map of Canada:

-- data/ contains the cartographic boundary file (lpr_b00021a_e) of Canada and it's provinces from Statistics Canada.
+- **data/** contains the cartographic boundary file (lpr_b00021a_e) of Canada and it's provinces from Statistics Canada.
 The files are too big to push to github but can be found here: https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21
-- R/simplify_canada_map.R uses the rmapshapper package to simplify the boundary file for easier/faster mapping
+- **R/simplify_canada_map.R** uses the rmapshapper package to simplify the boundary file for easier/faster mapping

 The app:

-- app/data/provinces_cropped.rds is the resulting simplified boundary data for Canada
+- **app/data/provinces_cropped.rds** is the resulting simplified boundary data for Canada
-- app/R/global.R contains the global definitions for the app
+- **app/R/global.R** contains the global definitions for the app
-- app/www/ contains syle files for the app (including BC Sans font files, BCStats logo, etc.)
+- **app/www/** contains syle files for the app (including BC Sans font files, BCStats logo, etc.)
-- app/app.R contains the code for the app
+- **app/app.R** contains the code for the app

 ### Project Status